Thomas-Carlsen/AdventOfCode/README.md

 # AdventOfCode
-Collection of my solutions to the competition adventOfCode
+Collection of my solutions for the competition adventOfCode